Are you looking to bring a little sunshine indoors?

-The heavy-duty base of recycled polypropylene acts as a 4-quart reservoir, and a wicking capillary mat provides steady self-watering action for 14 to 21 days at a stretch.
+The heavy-duty base of recycled polypropylene acts as a four-quart reservoir, and a wicking capillary mat provides steady self-watering action for 14 to 21 days at a stretch.

 An elevated stand holds the mat and four heavy-duty plant trays above the water, and seedlings are left undisturbed by the gentle bottom-watering.
 The canopy houses two 24-inch, full spectrum, 6400K T5 fluorescent tubes (3,730 lumens) with nanotech reflectors, and built-in ballasts ensure maximum power output.

 The canopy is easily adjusted on strong verticals with thumbscrew collars, and has a variable distance of 18 inches above the stand.
-This model measures 26 x 15.5 x 18 inches.
+This model measures 26 by 15.5 by 18 inches.

 - Countertop single-tier aluminum frame